BRYAN CASH

 The following fabrics are a nice linen selection in a medium weight that provides a nice balance of scale and density of weave with just enough heft.

-Italian, 100% linen |
+Italian, 100% linen Italian, 100% linen

-Italian, 100% linen |
+Italian, 100% linen Italian, 100% linen

-Italian, 100% linen |
+Italian, 100% linen Italian, 100% linen

-Italian, 100% linen |
+Italian, 100% linen Italian, 100% linen

-1955 |
+1955 1957

 The following fabrics are old-style narrow width pure silk velvet.
 These are mechanically woven, but we can also use handwoven.
 A very luxurious fabric.
+I would mostly just use this fabric on the Louis XIII and sometimes the George III chairs.

 French, 100% silk

 The following fabrics are a pure cotton check woven with marbled yarns.
-Can be nice in more casual or rustic rooms for small things like pillows or loose seat cushions on provincial chairs, like the one shown down below.
+Can be nice in more casual or rustic rooms for small things like pillows or loose seat cushions on provincial chairs, like the ones shown down below.

-French, 100% cotton |
+French, 100% cotton French, 100% cotton

-French, 100% cotton |
+French, 100% cotton French, 100% cotton

 Furniture